Table below displays the possible QA flags:

 response of the API calls and check for the presence of an

-field to detect errors.
+error-code field to detect errors.

 Some error codes are used frequently across the entire API and you will probably want to have general purpose code to handle these, whereas most other error codes will need to be handled on a per-request basis.